Previous | Next

-"Our new contructionbots work extremely fast and efficiently.
+"Our new Buildbots work extremely fast and efficiently.
 This planet is perfect for us as it is filled with metal that's easy to extract.
 And as for the glass, it's a nice theme, but you wouldn't believe how much work it is to keep clean."
-He paused for a while, still looking confused as to why they were here.
-"Why did you decide to drop in and visit The Crystal City?"
+He paused for a while, still looking confused at their presence.
+"Why made you decide to visit The Crystal City?"

-"Then I take it things are doing well back in Toontown?"
+"Then I take it things are going well back in Toontown?"

 "They're doing fantastic.
 Each of them has found the place in Toontown where they fit in."

 "That's marvelous.
-I feel bad for the way they were treated back then, you know."
+I feel guilty for the way they were treated back then, you know."
 His eyes drifted away to bad memories.
-"And I hope the... scars of war have healed."
-He finished softly.
+"And I hope that the scars of war have healed," he finished softly.

-"They are still healing, but at least there is progress."
-Evina replied honestly.
-"But I'm afraid we will find ourselves in war again."
+"They are still healing," Evina replied honestly, "but at least there is progress.
+Still, I'm afraid we'll find ourselves in war again."

 "Well, you see, we have just started another journey.
-It is also for exploration as it was before, but there is more to it.
-We believe there is a... threat to the entire Tooniverse.
+It is also for exploration, as it was before, but there is more to it.
+We believe there could be a... threat to the entire tooniverse.
 And it probably has to do with the humans."

-"Actually there are only three of us."
-The duck explained.
+"Actually, there are only three of us," Evina explained.
 "The last one is still in the ship."